 An easy rule of thumb to remember is 60% for 60 minutes.
-Try not to exceed 60% volume, and definitely take a break after listening for 60 minutes straight.
+Try not to exceed 60% of the maximum volume for your device (though the exact percentage may vary based on the device and what you’re listening with), and definitely take a break after listening for 60 minutes straight.
 According to the Mayo Clinic, this “60/60 rule” can help ensure you’re practicing safe listening habits.
 If you have trouble sticking to it and want to crank it just a little bit more, you could even try setting a maximum volume output in your phone’s settings.

 3. Watch out for ear fatigue

 Just like any other part of your body, your ears can get tired when you’re using them intensely.
 And when you keep using them without a break, they’ll get tired a lot faster.
 When your ears are fatigued, your ability to make objective decisions about your track will suffer.
 For example, if my ears are tired, I find that I’m much more likely to get stuck in a loop, listening to the same 16 bars over and over.

 One of the most effective ways to combat ear fatigue is to give yourself a break when making music; I’d suggest at least around 5 – 10 minutes every hour.
 Get up and walk around, take your dog outside, do a few yoga poses, or try some of these stretches for music producers.
 Keeping your body in motion will have a positive effect on your posture, mood, and energy level, in addition to protecting your hearing health.

 4. Get used to working on music at a lower level